 The United Way of Volusia-Flagler Counties is committed to serving the community in the areas of Education, Financial Stability, and Health.
-To better serve the local community and invest in long-term, measurable change, the United Way is transitioning to the Community Impact model.
+To better serve the local community and invest in long-term, measurable change, the United Way has transitioned to the Community Impact model.

-For questions, please contact Director of Community Impact, Courtney Edgcomb at (386) 275-1944 or CEdgcomb@uwvfc.org.
+For questions about Community Impact, please contact Vice President of Community Impact, Courtney Edgcomb, at (386) 275-1944 or CEdgcomb@uwvfc.org.

 Community Impact means discovering root causes of issues in our community and uniting together to solve them.

-United Way of Volusia-Flagler Counties is introducing a new grant process for the 2017-19 grant cycle.
-This will include a 2-stage process comprised of a Letter of Intent and a Request for Proposal.
+United Way of Volusia-Flagler Counties will soon launch the 2019-21 Community Impact grant cycle.
+The application to become a funded partner in the 2019-21 cycle will include a Letter of Intent (LOI) and a Request for Proposals (RFP).

 Get involved with the Community Impact process by signing up as a Community Impact Ambassador (CIA)!
 The CIA will review biannual program reports, take an in depth tour of each program, and provide recommendations to the Community Impact Cabinet.
 This interactive experience allows volunteers to see the impact of United Way partner programs.